hahamdsullivan/dashtoon/README.md

 # dashtoon
 dashtoon assignment

+The dataset used was "best-artworks-of-all-time" from kaggle.
+The dataset contains artists and their painting's images

 FIRST PART OF THE CODE IS TRAINED ON DATASET OF ARTIST'S IMAGES.
 THE MODEL IS USED FOR CLASSIFICATION OF ARTIST IMAGES